South Korea seeks bigger role in global arms bazaar

 "The T-50 has a rather good chance of winning T-X," said Teal's Aboulafia, noting that most rival planes are brand new designs.
 "The T-50 may be the only surviving off-the-shelf candidate."

-Still, the competition will be stiff - other prospective bidders include BAE Systems Plc (BAES.L), Northrop Grumman (NOC.N), and a partnership of Boeing (BA.N) and Saab (SAABb.ST).
+Still, the competition will be stiff - other prospective bidders include BAE Systems Plc, Northrop Grumman , and a partnership of Boeing and Saab.

-KAI, formed in 1999 by combining the defense arms of Samsung, Hyundai and Daewoo, is headed by Ha Sung-yong, an energetic marketer who accompanied Park in Peru.
+KAI, formed in 1999 by combining the defence arms of Samsung, Hyundai and Daewoo, is headed by Ha Sung-yong, an energetic marketer who accompanied Park in Peru.

 Its shares have rise threefold since its trading debut in June 2011, giving it a market value of $5.25 billion.
 It is aiming to export 1,000 T-50 jets and 300 helicopters by 2030 and 2025, respectively.